 - Unreliable performance.
 VPS’s performance is usually very high, thanks to being sectioned off from the main server and having its own portion of server resources.
 However, in the rare scenario, if multiple websites on this physical server happen to experience abnormally high traffic at the same time, the performance of your VPS may drop

 - Poor scalability.
 VPS is sufficient for websites with stable web traffic.
-However, if you plan to scale up using ad campaigns or run an e-commerce website, which is subject to seasonal traffic surges, better look towards more scalable hosted servers such as, for example, a cloud server
+However, if you plan to scale up using ad campaigns or run an e-commerce website, which is subject to seasonal traffic surges, you better look towards more scalable hosted servers such as, for example, a cloud server

 What Is a Cloud Server?